 There are a number of excellent free caching plugins you can use for this.
 You probably should try one or two before you settle on the one you like the most.
 Be careful, caching plugins might cause conflict with your other plugins.
 Make sure to check the site, once the plugin is activated.
 It also might be a good idea to try different caching plugins and run the speed tests to see which one do a better job on your site.

 Disarranged and bloated database

-You can also make sure to cleanup your database time to time to ensure your site loads quickly.
-Database contains genre of information and some of it might not be needed.
+You can also make sure to clean up your database from time to time to ensure your site loads quickly.
+A database contains genre of information and some of it might not be needed.
 If you have outdated pages and old post revision that haven’t been deleted, your site is much more likely not to perform well.
 By running monthly database cleanup, you will ensure your WordPress website works and runs well.

 Many 3rd party widgets